Multipartite entanglement and quantum error identification in $D$-dimensional cluster states: Cluster states and their multipartite entanglement

 \subsection{The infinite $D-$dimensional cluster state is $2D$-uniform}

-\begin{theorem} For a $D$-dimensional cluster state on an infinite lattice, if $|A|\leq 2D$ then $\mathcal{S}_A$ is the trivial subgroup, consisting only of the identity matrix acting in subsystem $A$. \end{theorem} This follows from the intuitive fact that the generators of the stabilizer group for the cluster states on a large enough lattice, having support $2D+1$, minimize the support of the stabilizer group.
+\begin{theorem} For a $D$-dimensional cluster state on an infinite lattice, if $|A|\leq 2D$ then $\mathcal{S}_A$ is the trivial subgroup, consisting only of the identity matrix acting in subsystem $A$, where $|A|$ is the number of qubits in subsystem $A$. \end{theorem} This follows from the intuitive fact that the generators of the stabilizer group for the cluster states on a large enough lattice, having support $2D+1$, minimize the support of the stabilizer group.
 We provide a proof of this proposition in Appendix~\ref{se:app_cs_2d_uniform}.
+To show its generality, we also consider different lattice structures in Appendix~\ref{app:lattice_structures}.
 From this proposition, it immediately follows that \emph{the $D$-dimensional cluster state is $2D$-uniform on a large enough lattice}.

-The above 3-qubit cluster state example illustrates the fact that Proposition 1 is restricted to large enough systems.
+The cluster state does not have finite size corrections to its $m=2D$ uniformity, which is exact both for infinite and for large enough but finite lattices.
+Yet at a finite value of the lattice extension the uniformity is degraded due to finite support operators which wind around the system.
+The $4$-qubit $1D$ cluster state, which is not $2$-uniform, exemplifies this point.

 This leaves the question of what the lower bound for the system size in a given dimension $D$ is, in order to preserve the $2D-$uniformity.
 One can formally ask this question for a cluster state of $L^D$ qubits with PBC.
 In Appendix~\ref{se:proof_finite_lattice} we demonstrate that Proposition 1 in fact holds for any dimension, as long as $L \ge 8$.
 This proof does not saturate the lowest bound.
 In $1D$, 5 qubits with PBC are sufficient to obtain $2D$ uniformity \cite{scott2004multipartite}.
 By numerically inspecting the stabilizers and their multiplications for $D=1, 2, 3$, we conjecture that the minimal size necessary for $2D$-uniformity is $L = 5$ in each direction with PBC.